 The Orientation courses are for students of the penultimate year of upper secondary schools in Italy and abroad.
 Selected on the basis of merit, students admitted to the courses are hosted by the Normale during their stay, and take part in intensive programmes of lectures and conferences held by exponents from a wide range of disciplinary and professional contexts.
 In an atmosphere of dialogue and sharing with lecturers, tutors and peers, they have the opportunity to make aware, informed and well-thought-out choices about their future academic studies.

-In addition to the courses organised autonomously by the Scuola Normale, 2017 saw the inauguration of the Scuola di Orientamento Universitario (the School of University Orientation), a joint initiative of the Normale, the Scuola Sant’Anna and IUSS of Pavia, with the aim of providing a more accurate knowledge of the teaching syllabus, the collegial life and the study system of the three Scuole.
+In addition to the courses organised autonomously by the Scuola Normale, 2017 saw the inauguration of the Scuola di Orientamento Universitario (the School of University Orientation), a joint initiative of the Normale and the Scuola Sant’Anna, with the aim of providing a more accurate knowledge of the teaching syllabus, the collegial life and the study system of the three Scuole.